COMP8677-2-R-2022W-alpha/FinalProject/README.md

 3. Each task gives an extra edge to the attacker, making it more difficult to detect and easier to gather victim information by **misdirecting** to the malicious website.

 ### Note:
+1. You should already have your [SEED Labs 2](https://seedsecuritylabs.org/labsetup.html) setup done
-1. If you are confused, you can follow the steps file contains all the steps to be followed sequentially to execute the attack after the lab setup has been done.
+2. If you are confused, you can follow the steps file contains all the steps to be followed sequentially to execute the attack after the lab setup has been done.
-2. The presentation file contains the presentation given by the team "alpha".
+3. The presentation file contains the presentation given by the team "alpha".

 ### References:
 1. [Docker help](https://github.com/seed-labs/seed-labs/blob/master/manuals/docker/SEEDManual-Container.md)